-I love to do experiments with water slide decals by combining them with different types of nail polishes, different free hand designs, different base etc. And every time the result is really amazing.
+I love to do experiments with water slide decals by combining them with different types of nail polishes, different free-hand designs, different bases, etc. And every time, the result is really amazing!

-So, I would love to share few of my best nail art designs using water slide decals.
+So, I would love to share a few of my best nail-art designs using water slide decals.

 The texture collection of China Glaze is simply adorable.
 I love each and every color of this collection.
 In this example, I have combined China Glaze Bump & Grind texture with water decals for my design.

 In this French manicure style dolphin nail art, I have combined the technique of ombre nail art applied with a sponge.
-If you never tried it before then check it out.
+If you never tried it before, then check out these helpful tips.
 For this technique, I have used 2–3 blue-tone nail polishes with a touch of white for a perfect look.